HackerBree/Portfolio1/README.md

 Only replace the final write-up name.

 Changing the structure incorrectly may stop the project links from working properly.

+---

+✨ Step 5: Changing The Image On The Main Project Card

 If you want to change the image on the main projects page of each individual project card.
 First, locate this folder: